luomiao/docker-volume-vsphere/docs/user-guide/vshared-plugin.md

 However, setting up and maintaining those distributed file systems for docker persistent data usage is not a trivial work.
 Furthermore, users can face more challenges in order to achieve high availability, scalability, and load balancing.

-__vShared volume plugin for Docker__ provides simultanous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as vDVS, with zero configuration effort, along with high availability, scalability, and load balancing support.
+__vFile volume plugin for Docker__ provides simultanous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as vDVS, with zero configuration effort, along with high availability, scalability, and load balancing support.